finol-digital/FinolDigital.Cgs.CardGameDef/README.md

-# FinolDigital.Cgs.CardGameDef
+# Card Game Simulator - Custom Card Game

-## CGS Core Concept
+## The Specification
 A custom card game in CGS follows the `FinolDigital.Cgs.CardGameDef` specification.
 This specification primarily includes information on sets of cards and a definition of what properties those cards have.
 Ancillary information can include decks and boards to use with the game.